Bedwarsia/VelocitySlots/README.md

 ## Installation

 1. Place the `VelocitySlots.jar` in your `plugins/` folder.
-2. Start Velocity — a default `config.yml` will be generated automatically.
+2. Start Velocity/Bungeecord, a default `config.yml` will be generated automatically.
-3. Stop Velocity and edit `plugins/VelocitySlots/config.yml` as needed.
+3. Stop Velocity/Bungeecord and edit `plugins/VelocitySlots/config.yml` as needed.
-4. Restart Velocity to apply changes.
+4. Restart Velocity/Bungeecord to apply changes.

 ---